 This command downloads PySide2 from the Python package index (PyPI) and installs it in our virtual environment.

-After the PySide2 installation is finished, we can run the python3 command in our virtual environment to start an interactive session and import the library, as shown below.
-This way, we make sure the installation is working:
+After the PySide2 installation is finished, we can verify everything is working correctly.
+Run the python3 command in your virtual environment to start an interactive session and import the library:

 >>> import PySide2

-Now that you've completed the installation in your Ubuntu Linux system, you can start creating Python GUI applications with PySide2.
+Now that you've completed the PySide2 installation on your Ubuntu Linux system, you can start creating Python GUI applications with PySide2.

 Bring Your PyQt/PySide Application to Market